rafaelgou/the-phpjs-local-docs-collection/composer/04-schema.md

 #### require-dev <span>(root-only)</span>

-Lists packages required for developing this package, or running tests, etc. The dev requirements of the root package only will be installed if `install` is run with `--dev` or if `update` is run without `--no-dev`.
+Lists packages required for developing this package, or running tests, etc. The dev requirements of the root package are installed by default.
+Both `install` or `update` support the `--no-dev` option that prevents dev dependencies from being installed.

 #### conflict

 Lists packages that conflict with this version of this package.
 They will not be allowed to be installed together with your package.

+Note that when specifying ranges like `<1.0, >= 1.1` in a `conflict` link, this will state a conflict with all versions that are less than 1.0 *and* equal or newer than 1.1 at the same time, which is probably not what you want.
+You probably want to go for `<1.0 | >= 1.1` in this case.

 #### replace